 Will Click & Collect be available when the centre starts to gradually re-open?

 Unfortunately click & collect services have been paused during lockdown and will continue to remain unavailable for the time being.

 Are customer service desks open?

-Our Customer Service Desks near Fenwick, Debenhams and Grey’s Quarter will be temporarily closed.
+Our Customer Service Desk near Fenwick is open, however desks near Apple and Grey’s Quarter will be temporarily closed.
 If you have a query while in centre, please just ask a member of staff on the mall who will be happy to help!

 How do I know which retailers will be open before I visit the centre?

 From Monday 12 April, the centre will fully reopen for all non-essential retail and services.
 Please check the specific brand’s individual website for more information.

 Do you know when other retailers will be opening up and when all of the shops, restaurants and leisure spaces will be back open?